swseighman/Native-Image-Windows-10/README.md

 	<enter> CTRL-Z <enter>
 ```

-Here's the output you should see displayed:
+Here's the output you should expect:

 ```
 {